dewi-alliance/hotspot-manufacturers/iotpi_pico_r1.md

 * Provide a brief description of the product:

 > IotPi Pico Cam R1 is a low-cost Helium Light Hotspot + IP Camera Hybrid solution, with industrial grade option (all industrial grade elements on board, mainly for Outdoor model).
 It has a Rockchip RK1109 SoC as its main CPU, with SX1303 as its LoRa concentrator, with either Microchip ATECC608 or RANiX RS2332 as security element , powered by a PoE interface, with a 5M pixels digital camera.
 This device can be installed in room (Indoor version), or outside (Outdoor version), not only provide LoRa connectivity, but also remote IP Camera monitoring capabiliies.
+Our LoRa Module will have an optional GPS chip onboard.

 * What is your approximate price point?

 > * Indoor version: $200 - $300
-> * Outdoor version (commercial grade): $300 - $400
+> * Outdoor version (commercial grade, w/ or w/o GPS): $300 - $400
-> * Outdoor version (industrial grade): $500 - $700
+> * Outdoor version (industrial grade, w/ or w/o GPS): $500 - $700

 * What is your expected production and delivery timeline?